 Pupils will learn the St Cecilia’s School prayer in year 7, which will be practiced in form time and assemblies:

-Throughout the academic year staff have para liturgies so they are reminded about the distinctive Catholic nature of the school and are invited to recommit to the life of prayer as food and fuel for our journey with the Lord, and so become missionary disciples.
+Staff at St Cecilia's lead prayer three times a week during morning briefing.
+We also have staff morning prayer on Thursday, led by our School Chaplain (Mrs Bretherton) in the Chapel.
+Throughout the academic year staff also have para liturgies so they are reminded about the distinctive Catholic nature of the school and are invited to recommit to the life of prayer as food and fuel for our journey with the Lord, and so become missionary disciples.
 Each para liturgy concludes with a prayer and final rededication of service to the St Cecilia’s community.
-Our most recent staff para liturgy was in June 2022: